sudhanshu-wani/compreheND/Application/README.md

 A Flask web application that provides personalized coaching feedback through voice input analysis using advanced NLP and audio processing techniques.

+The development and testing has been done on Windows 10.

 ## Features

 - **Voice Input Processing**: Upload audio files for transcription and analysis